avabellaw/crystal-clear-opticians/readme.md

 * Mini nav inside the footer.
 * A way to book appointments online.
 * A section dedicated to eye care.
+* A way to order glasses online.

 ### Structure Plane

 Pages:
-* Home page – With pricing on it.
+* Home page – With pricing structure on it.
 * Our Frames - A selection of the best frames for various purposes.
 * Our Services - Demonstrate the services provided and what to expect.
 * About: Our Practise - Location – Contact Us